jjiangweilan/WeilanEngine/docs/roadmap.md

 misc
 - [ ] We have two "Global" objects the one called Globals need to be rafactored

-## TODO
-    * Editor
-    1. ~~Put importers to editor code~~ (importers are needed to load data at runtime, we can't strip importers from build)
+- [ ] ~~Put importers to editor code~~ (importers are needed to load data at runtime, we can't strip importers from build)
-    2. Some dependencies are only needed in editor, remove them in build
+- [ ] Some dependencies are only needed in editor, remove them in build
-    * Shader
-1. Support macro branching in shader (shaderc supports this, we can use it)
-    2. Single file shader (shader stages in one file, together with shader configs).
-Related: Shader importer
-    3. Vulkan Pipeline Cache
-4. I think we need to split push constant update and descriptor set binding (void VKCommandBuffer::BindResource(RefPtr<Gfx::ShaderResource> resource_))
-    * Render Pass and Frame Buffer
-    - [ ] we should be able to induce framebuffer's attachment from the renderpass, so we don't need to manually set them. (it's required to be the same by the spec)
-    * Global

-## bugfix
+## Bugfix
 [x] ImGui font size is wrong in Apple MacOS (high DPI)
     * https://github.com/ocornut/imgui/issues/3757
     2. We need a way to let RefPtr know it's reference(when it's an UniPtr) is already invalid